Recent Posts

 Cultural restitution is the process by which a moveable object of historic or cultural value is returned to its country of origin after being seized, looted or acquired against the will of its owners.
 But it's more than just an act of return.
 It represents a growing recognition of the need to correct injustices committed in the past.

 Today, as society’s values and the role of museums change, the legitimacy and ownership of these objects – as well as those thought to be procured legally – are coming under a spotlight.
 As complicated and sensitive as this debate may be, there’s no halting the growing debate between museums and communities of origin to find solutions that build new bridges of friendship and cooperation.
-This involves a new approach to restitution built on engagement, transparency and fairness.
+This involves a new approach to restitution built on transparency and fairness - engaging with source communities and ensuring their voice is heard.

 Learn More